 - If the caulk is skipping, you may be moving too fast.
 If the caulk lumps along the lines, you may be moving too slowly.

 - Fill any gaps larger than 3/8″ before caulking.
-You can simply shove some toilet paper or paper towels in the gap to fill or use a backer rod.
+You can simply shove some toilet paper or paper towels in the gap to fill it or use a backer rod.
 You can also purchase a foam caulking backer rod for this.

 - Smooth caulk with your finger for an even finish.